Clinigen buys Asia and Africa-focused Link Healthcare

-LONDON, Sept 22 (Reuters) - Britain’s Clinigen Group said on Tuesday it would buy Link Healthcare, a specialist pharma company focused on markets in Asia, Africa and Australasia, for a maximum 100 million pounds ($155 million).
+LONDON (Reuters) - Britain’s Clinigen Group (CLINC.L) said on Tuesday it would buy Link Healthcare, a specialist pharma company focused on markets in Asia, Africa and Australasia, for a maximum 100 million pounds ($155 million).

 Chief Executive Peter George said the acquisition, for an initial 44.5 million pounds with the rest dependent on meeting certain milestones, would broaden the company’s international distribution network.